 About the Author(s)

-Peter Atkins, Fellow of Lincoln College, University of Oxford, Julio de Paula, Professor of Chemistry, Lewis & Clark College, US, and James Keeler, Department of Chemistry and Selwyn College, University of Cambridge
+Peter Atkins, Fellow of Lincoln College, University of Oxford, Julio de Paula, Professor of Chemistry, Lewis & Clark College, US, and James Keeler, Senior Lecturer in Chemistry at the University of Cambridge and Walters Fellow in Chemistry of Selwyn College, Cambridge

 "'I like the division of the material into shorter "chapters".
 This helps to navigate through the material and break it up into "lecture-size" bites.
 This is a comprehensive and well-organised textbook that covers all the core physical chemistry.
 It is attractively presented with excellent online resources and makes a major effort to guide the student carefully through the more demanding mathematics and derivations.'" - Professor Eleanor Campbell, Edinburgh University